bdmendes/smockito/README.md

 - A method stub should handle only the inputs it expects.
 - A method stub should always be executed, as the real method would.
 - An unstubbed method will delegate to the real method.
+- One should not reason about the history of a method that was not stubbed.

 ## Quick Start